 In narrative therapy, we seek to identify the discourses that support problematic stories.

 Locating problems in particular discourses helps us see people as separate from the problems that beset them.
-That is, not to locate problems as residing in individual minds or in "dysfunctional families," but in discourses.
+We locate problems in discourses, rather than in individual minds or in "dysfunctional families."

 When we succeed in this perceptual shift, we see a whole different world, one in which the discourses that support problems become more visible.
 In this world, we can more easily oppose, undermine, or alter the influence of those discourses, making robust, viable non-problematic life stories more possible.

-Seeks to classify individuals in terms of general classes or types, we seek specific details of each person, family, or community's identity.
+Rather than seeking to classify individuals in terms of general classes or types, we seek specific details of each person, family, or community's identity.

 In the day-to-day work of narrative therapy, we: